rajidush/rajidush/README.md

 ## 🚀 About Me

 - 🔭 I’m currently working on MERN-based projects
-- 🌱 I’m currently reading for my software engineering degree
+- 🌱 I’m currently reading for my degree in Data Science
 - 📫 How to reach me:
       [LinkedIn](www.linkedin.com/in/rajinda-hettige)